open-cogsci/sigmund-ai/sigmund/static/login.md

 <div class="login-text">

     <h1>Sigmund is an AI research assistant</h1>

     <p>Designed to answer questions about OpenSesame</p>
     <p>Helps with data analysis and literature search</p>
     <p>Conversations are encrypted and will not be used to train AI</p>
+    <p>Powered by the latest models from OpenAI, Anthropic, and Mistral</p>

 </div>